Z-Abbas/ORI-Explorer/README.md

 ### Cross-specie
-We assessed the applicability of a specie- or cell-specific model to other cells by cross-specie testing.
+We assessed the applicability of a specie or cell-specific model to other cells by cross-specie testing.